Saturday, April 1, 2023

 You moved on to Blue Sun Soda Shop.
 You created a team of employees who were soda specialists, describing the flavors rather than "good or bad."
 You did the hiring, training, signage, handled all special events, tours, ran a 1950s soda fountain, managed the retail floor, in store distribution, warehouse and when the company switched their inventory program you created the database for the new one.
 You worked with Shopventory's IT team to help them create programming to allow batching to turn single items into cases or packs and vice versa.
 Because the program didn't have that function and the store needed it.
 You handled internet issues.
 Troubleshooting with Square, even handled the whole system crashing Labor Day weekend with a level head.

 During COVID you created a safe, soothing environment, and continued to make sales and seek out customers.
-You made sound business recommendations to the Owner, that heeding them, increased distribution, put a solid employee in as head of distribution, and the Store grew into a multiplication chain.
-Your redesigned tours won best tour in the state 2021, you listened to teVyers and the Lead Bottler when you redesigned it.
+You made sound business recommendations to the Owner, that heeding them, increased distribution, put a solid employee in as head of distribution, and the Store grew into a multilocation chain.
+Your redesigned tours won best tour in the state 2021, you listened to customers and the Lead Bottler when you redesigned it.
 Your team and store won Bronze in Best Family Fun Attraction in MN Best 2021: and you were a retail store that beat out every theme park and special event venues, coming in after two excellent Zoos.

 You have years of experience in Management.
 You have years of experience in Customer Service.
 You have years of experience problem solving and networking, resolving challenges and overcoming difficult situations.